droidpl/github-protector/README.md

 - Once a repository is created, it protects the master branch
 - Generates an issue in the tracker with the changes made in the repository.

-> If the repository is created without a README, the master branch will not exist.
-This service creates a dummy README file and commits it in that case.

 ## Disclaimer
 All the instructions below are meant for a **Mac OS environment**, the commands might change for Linux or Windows installations of the service.